dexter1918/Task_-Level1_Linux_Module/README.md

   \
     <img src = "/images/img_1.png">

-    Here in this location, each man page is categorized in a specific section (directory), different directories (e.g., man1, man2, man3...) store manual pages for different           categories of commands.
+    Here in this location, each and every man page is categorized in a specific section (directory), different directories (e.g., man1, man2, man3...) store manual pages for different category of commands.
 See below -

      ```
-     The standard sections of the manual include:

         man1  -  User Commands
         man2  -  System Calls
         man3  -  C Library Functions